spcourse/sp1/index.md

 **Semester 1**

+- Tuesday, 29 September
-- Tuesday, 22 October
+- Tuesday, 20 October
-- Tuesday, 17 December
+- Tuesday, 15 December

-**Semester 2**

-- Monday, 2 March
-- Monday, 30 March

-The second exam can be seen as a "resit" to the first.
-However, it is not necessary to take the first exam to be allowed into the second.

 ## Feedback

 Programming is like writing.
 You can gradually learn to write programs that are more beautiful, functional, short, elegant or simple.
 To learn this, you'll need some feedback, and it's mostly up to you to get it.
-You can show your programs in class to fellow students or your teacher; you can post a fragment of your code on Stack Overflow and ask for advice on improving; or you can send the staff an e-mail and we'll have a look (this might take a while though!).
+You can show your programs in class to fellow students or your teacher; you can post a fragment of your code on Ed and ask for advice on improving; or you can send the staff an e-mail and we'll have a look (this might take a while though!).

 ## Books